Condor Ferries

 The top 10 safest destinations are: Canada, Finland, New Zealand, Uruguay, Switzerland, Belgium, Iceland, Austria, Chile and Japan.

-When considering factors such as culture, safety, scenery, women’s rights and adventure for solo female travellers, Japan came out on top.
+When considering factors such as culture, safety, scenery, women's rights and adventure for solo female travelers, Japan came out on top.
 This was followed by France, Spain, USA, Indonesia, Italy, Australia, Canada, Portugal and the Philippines.

-Research shows that India is the fastest-growing destination for solo travellers, tour operators have credited this interest to the TV series The Real Marigold Hotel.
+Research shows that India is the fastest-growing destination for solo travelers, tour operators have credited this interest to the TV series The Real Marigold Hotel.
 The fastest-growing female-friendly destinations are then followed by Italy, then Sri Lanka.

 Where are the safest places for women to travel?

-Post-pandemic, the top 5 safest destinations for women to travel to are:
+The top 5 safest destinations for women to travel to are:

 • Slovenia